70% off

 Whether you decide to go down the VAT exempt route or not, using online accounting software will be a huge help.
 You’ll find it vastly simplifies your accounting processes so it’s easier to stay on top of your VAT liabilities and payments.

 We hope you’ve found this article outlining how to apply for VAT exemption useful.
-QuickBooks provide solutions for many common business tax requirements, including helping you stay on top of your VAT payments in line with SARS requirements.
+QuickBooks provides solutions for many common business tax requirements, including helping you stay on top of your VAT payments in line with SARS requirements.

 Discover more free Small Business Resources at the Intuit QuickBooks Resource Centre to help grow your business in South Africa today.